Anku-T/Whack-a-raticate/README.md

 <h3>INFO</h3>
 This is a classic whack-a-mole arcade game built using python, but with a twist,<br>
-It has raticate as rats instead and its entirely pokemon themed.
+It has raticate as rats instead and its entirely pokemon themed. <br>
 It uses customtkinter/tkinter for gui, pygame for sound and threading to run the different processes at once.

 <h3>How To Download?</h3>